 Plans were developed after the War for a new boathouse next door to Agecroft.
-Unfortunately these were shelved in 1949, since the development of the Wythenshawe grounds required all available funds in hard times.
-However on back of this disappointment, new plans were put in place for a move to the Bridgewater Canal.
+Unfortunately, these were shelved in 1949, since the development of the Wythenshawe grounds required all available funds in hard times.
+However, on the back of this disappointment, new plans were put in place for a move to the Bridgewater Canal.

 On 12 October 1963, the new boathouse on the Bridgewater Canal, off Dane Road, Sale, was opened.
 The boathouse was owned by UMIST, although at that time (and for many years after) there was no distinction made between Manchester University and UMIST rowers.